Halloween at Balmoral: Queen Victoria’s Legendary Festivities

 A re-enactment of a local Witch legend to do with witches Rock was performed for Queen Victoria with some organisation by John Brown.
 It revived the story since it happened near Balmoral.

-The witch in question was a French lady, Jane Guisset.
-She worked and served the Laird of Abergeldie at Abergeldie Castle end of the 1500s.
-Natives called her Caitir Fraugach, nicknamed Katie Frankie, Kitty, Rankie, Rankine even French Kate.
+The witch in question was a French lady named Jane Guisset.
+At the end of the 1500s, she worked and served the Laird of Abergeldie at Abergeldie Castle.
+Natives called her Caitir Fraugach, and she was nicknamed Katie Frankie, Kitty, Rankie, Rankine, and even French Kate.

-This French witch went to the highest point in the castle carrying with her a box with water and a tiny model of a ship, she then headed down to the lowest point of the castle in the cellars and dungeons.
-Her so-called magic was set in motion, the model ship started to sink.
+This French witch went to the highest point in the castle, carrying a box of water and a tiny ship model.
+She then headed down to the lowest point of the castle, which was in the cellars and dungeons.
+Her magic was set in motion; the model ship started sinking.
 The room is forever known as Katie Frankie’s Hole.
-Sure as her word the real-life Laird and his ship sank, and it killed him.
+Sure as her word, the real-life Laird and his boat sank, and it killed him.
 The Lady of the castle turned in the witch to the authorities.
 They burned her to death in 1603 at Witches Rock, the traditional name, Creag –nam-ban.
 A jagged rock some 500 meters in height with strong winds, a howl which folklore seals as the French witch’s screams.

-Of course, Queen Victoria’s performance involved the effigy of a witch drawn along in a cart and burnt on a Huge bonfire which spared them from scaling a rock and dealing with high wind speeds.
+Of course, Queen Victoria’s performance involved the effigy of a witch drawn in a cart and burnt on a huge bonfire,, which spared them from scaling a rock and dealing with high wind speeds.

 Albert and Victoria bought the Haunted Abergeldie castle for a spell

-John Brown died in 1883 and so too did her diary entries about Halloween.
+John Brown died in 1883, and so did her diary entries about Halloween.

 Royal Rituals and Community Spirits